Fault-Tolerant Systems (CS449/549)

 If you have comments, please let me know.

-Course description: this course addresses design, modelling, analysis, and
+Course description: this course addresses design, modeling, analysis, and

 integration of hardware and software to achieve dependable computing